Jozdien/AI-For-Dummies/Week III/README.md

 Trees are popular for more reasons than their predictive power - they're easy to understand by looking at them, and that's always nice.
 Unfortunately, they aren't quite as accurate as some of the other regression techniques, and even a small change in the training data can result in a large change in the final tree.

 ## Estimating Accuracy

+As we already saw, training error rate is quite different from testing error rate.
+The test error rate can be calculated if we have a dedicated testing set is available, but that's not always the case.
+In that scenario, assessing a model using its training error rate can lead to overconfidence in its accuracy.
+To finish off Part III, we'll look at some of the methods for estimating the test error rate by holding out on some of the training data.

+The obvious solution is to split the training dataset into two parts, and use one for testing, a solution known as the **validation set approach**.
+But the problem that arises is that the model's test accuracy will depend heavily on *which* data is in the first part, the part its trained on.
+And since models are inclined to perform better with more training, this might be a situation where if we train it on only a part of the data, it'll actually *overestimate* the test error.

+What if we could get more training while also keeping our accurate tests?
+That's the idea behind **Leave-one-out cross-validation** (That's a lot of words, so let's just call it LOOCV).
+In it, we train the model on the entire training data, excluding just one observation, which we'll use for testing.
+And since the test error (the mean square error MSE = *(y<sub>i</sub> – ŷ<sub>i</sub>)<sup>2</sup>*) here will be very variable because we're using just one observation instead of averaging over an entire testing dataset, we we repeat this for every single observation.